EmidioNavarro/Movie-rating-prediction/README.md

 ## Model

-I selected a k-nearest neighbors algorithm due to its high versatility, high accuracy, and, most importantly, how easy it is to interpret.
+I selected a k-nearest neighbours algorithm due to its high versatility, high accuracy, and, most importantly, how easy it is to interpret.

 ## Hyperparameter Optimisation